hashkrish/vm-tasks/practice_6.3/README.md

 Write a script ` script.sh ` to perform the task.

 Hint: Use the -i option in sed to do the modification in the file.

+Note:
+- ` lsoutput ` will be created during evaluation.